wuyichen24/software-engineering-abbreviations-acronyms/dictionary/D/DCL-Data_Control_Language.md

 ## Name

 ## Overview
-- A sub-language of SQL for controlling access to data stored in a database.
+- A syntax for controlling access to data stored in a database.
-- Common examples of DCL statements include `GRANT` and `REVOKE`.
+- Common examples of DCL in SQL are `GRANT` and `REVOKE`.

 ## Description